This Website Philosophy Shop

 Below you will find a summary and some details of our proposed film (any thoughts appreciated).

-And I am in the process of creating a number of pages that cover various aspects of filmmaking with digital video cameras which I hope people will find useful - there are links to these articles after the film ideas.
+We are also in the process of creating a number of pages that cover various aspects of filmmaking and the use of the latest digital video cameras which we hope people will find useful - there are links to these articles after the film ideas.

 Hope you find it engaging!